vaintrub/web_notes/README.md

 [View Demo](https://web-notes.site)

 ----
-This is a simple note taking app.
-You also can add a picture to a note.
 This web application describes the basic principles of working with the mojolicious web framework.
+It complies with the mvc principle.

+Implemented user authentication, storing their notes and pictures.
+It is possible to share a note by copying the link to it *(only an authorized user can view the note)*

 Sqlite was chosen as storage for users and notes